 To submit your own Open Letter to be considered for publication on the site, email 300-2000 words to: email@example.com.
 The letters can be on any topic.
-We only ask that you write to someone you care for (feel free to change their names), and that you write with honesty, empathy and passion.
+Feel free to use humor.
+Intelligent rants are welcome, too.
+I only ask that you write to someone you care for (feel free to change their names), and that you write with honesty, empathy and passion.

 Click Here to read two of Baldwin's letters: “Open Letter to My Sister Angela Davis” and “Open Letter to my Nephew.”
 Also see Ta-Nehisi Coates' book, Between the World and Me and Claudia Rankine's call for open letters in The Rumpus.

-Special One: A Letter to My Four-Year Old Son
+A Letter to My Son On His Sixth Birthday,

-The other day, romping through the living room, stuffed kitty under one arm, you stopped and, raising your little chin like Nero, declared: “I am the special one!”
-Floppy blond hair, brown eyes wide.
-A pint sized superhero, minus the cape.
-It should have been funny.
+The other day, romping through the living room, stuffed kitty under one arm, you stopped and raising your little chin like Nero, declared: “I am the special one!”
+Floppy blond hair, brown eyes wide, a pint sized superhero, minus the cape.
+The performance should have been funny.
 It was funny.
 Your dad and I both laughed.

-Don’t strive for glory, money, power, or prestige at the cost of other people, or cling too long to the myth of your own exceptionalism.
-True fulfillment, happiness and spiritual wellbeing are not found on podiums, in fancy cars, board rooms or prestigious universities.
-These gifts are discovered in when you love freely, listen well, and give of yourself generously.
+My son, don’t strive for glory, money, power, or prestige at the cost of other people.
+Don’t cling to the myth of your own exceptionalism.
+True fulfillment, happiness, and spiritual wellbeing are not found on podiums, in fancy cars, board rooms or prestigious universities.
+These gifts are discovered when you love freely, listen well, and give of yourself generously.
 They are outgrowths of our common humanity, which cannot be fully embraced if you hold yourself apart from, or above other people.

 Now, I have been known to overthink, well, everything.
 I hear the voices of my peers and they say, “Good God, Mary.
-Joe is only four.
+He's only six.
 A special, my special, the special one.
-He doesn’t know the difference.”
+He doesn’t understand the difference.”

 And that scares me.
 That’s why I’m writing.
 Not to diminish you or to strip you of childish fantasy.
 I write to make you aware of the fantasy, and to tell you that your worth does not depend on other people being worth less than you.
 Strive to be one of, not one above.
 Learn to serve others in humble and deliberate ways.
-Accept help with the gratitude and grace.
-Recognize your privilege, but reject the notion that your race, religion, or gender entitles you to anything more than a place at the table, with everyone else.
+Accept help with gratitude and grace, and reject the notion that your race, religion, sexuality, or gender entitles you to anything more than a place at the table, with everyone else.